palewire/first-python-notebook/docs/value_counts/index.rst

 We'll begin with the prop_name column where the proposition each committee is seeking to influence is stored.

-To see the contents of a column separate from the rest of the DataFrame, add the columns' name to the variable following a period.
+To see the contents of a column separate from the rest of the DataFrame, add the column's name to the variable following a period.

 .. code-block:: python